Top 5 tips for managing the 4 month sleep regression

 So what is the four month sleep regression?

-It’s not really sleep regression at all.
-It is sleep cycle maturation: a natural part of a baby growing up, developing from newborn sleep cycles into normal adult circadian rhythm.
+First of all its not really sleep regression at all.
+It is simply sleep cycle maturation: a natural part of a baby’s development up, moving on from the newborn sleep cycle to the life long circadian rhythm.

-So how do you prevent or manage the four month sleep regression?
+These 5 tips are how I prevent or manage the four month sleep regression

-2. Establish a solid bedtime routine that is conducive to sleep:
+2. Create a solid bedtime routine that is increases the sleep hormone melatonin:

 3. Create an environment that is conducive to sleep: